jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 of our abilities.
 <small>Josh Waitzkin, The Art of Learning</small>

-When faced with adversity, there are two response patterns that can determine whether individuals are successful in overcoming said adversity.
+When faced with adversity, there are two mindsets that can determine whether individuals are successful in overcoming said adversity.

-1. The maladaptive **helpless** pattern is one that deters individuals from confronting obstacles or prevents them from functioning effectively in the face of difficulty.
+1. The **helpless** mindset is one in which individuals believe that intelligence is a fixed trait.
+That is, you cannot increase the amount of intelligence you have.
+This leads to maladaptive patterns that deter individuals from confronting obstacles or prevents them from functioning effectively in the face of difficulty.

-2. The adaptive **mastery-oriented** pattern is one in which individuals maintain a commitment to their goals through periods of difficulty.
+2. The **mastery-oriented** mindset is one in which individuals think intelligence is malleable and can be developed through education and hard work.
+This leads to adaptive patterns that help maintain a commitment to their goals through periods of difficulty.

 In Dr. Dweck's research [1], she found that during the onset of failures, children who exhibit the helpless pattern